raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 });
 ```

 This works, but it doesn't seem very close to the way the problem was (clumsily) framed.
-Let's consider this formal definition instead: A word is a valid member of the balanced parentheses language if and only if:
+Let's consider this formal definition instead: A non-empty string is a balanced word if:

+	1. Each of its symbols are from the alphabet `(, )', and;
-1. The difference between the number of `(s` and the number of `)s` in the entire word is zero, and;
+	1. It has an equal number of left and right parentheses, and;
-2. The difference between the number of `(s` and the number of `)s` in every prefix of the word is at least zero.
+	1. None of its prefixes have more right than left parentheses.

+n.b. *This definition includes the empty string.*

 While the counter solution does not closely resemble the colloquial problem statement, it exactly matches this formal definition of the problem, which defines a balanced word in terms of differences and prefixes.